 How Class IV Laser Therapy Works

 Laser therapy has been a medical tool for some time now.
-Depending on the wavelength of laser energy used and the manner of application, its uses can stimulate cellular activities and healing, or attack and eradicate fungus within the nails.
+Depending on the wavelength of laser energy used and the manner of application, its uses can stimulate tissue activities and healing, or attack and eradicate fungus within the nails.

 Let’s further explore how our Class IV laser can be helpful in various situations.